 The burner flames should be inspected with the burner compartment door installed.
-A sight glass is provided for inspection purposes.
-Flames should stable, quiet, soft, and blue (dust may cause orange tips but they must not be yellow).
+Flames should be stable, quiet, soft, and blue (dust may cause orange tips but they must not be yellow).
 Flames should extend directly outward from the burners without curling, floating, or lifting off.
 Flames must not impinge on the sides of the heat exchanger firing tubes.

-XVII.
 SAFETY CIRCUIT DESCRIPTION